You may also like:

 It means that if you were once allowed to fail, now those errors might not be so well received and even cause your business some serious damage in the future.
 Hence in this article, we will take a deeper look at the customer focus definition and go through some tips that can help you stay on top of the current customer-focused service trends.

-What is customer focus?
+What is Customer Focus?

 Customer service illustration (customer focus)